BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/u04simpleChatbot/instructions.md

   let messageArray = ???; // TODO
   // Initialize an empty array to store possible replies let replyArray = ???; // TODO
-  // Loop through each word in the message for(let eachWord of messageArray){
+  // Loop through each word in the message array for(let eachWord of ???){ // TODO
     // Check if the current word exists in the dictionary if(dictionary[eachWord]){
       // If found, add the corresponding dictionary response to replyArray